ezanaay/pytest_bdd_boilerplate/README.md

 NOTE: Don't forget to remove `breakpoint()` after you complete your debugging.

-## Create unique test ids for scenarios
+## To Create Unique testcase ids for Scenarios

 Test case id generation utility assigns unique test case ids incrementally for scenarios, scenario outlines and examples.